-As we talk with executives of second stage companies on a strong growth path we’ve discovered they have a number of challenges in common.
-One of the biggest challenge is managing the marketing and sales function to keep the company growing while continuing to provide great service to their customers.
+As we talk with executives of second-stage companies on a strong growth path we’ve discovered they have a number of challenges in common.
+One of the biggest challenges is managing the marketing and sales function to keep the company growing while continuing to provide great service to its customers.

 Owners, who started out doing everything themselves often find they are stretched beyond what they can manage well as the company expands.

 The business owner, accustomed to doing all the marketing and sales themselves, becomes the defacto marketing manager.
 In our experience, this never ends well.